 Premises liability in Missouri is the liability that a landowner or one in possession and control of property has for incidents that occur on that property.
 Premises liability therefore subsumes slip and fall cases (incidents in which an entrant to the property has hurt himself or herself due to something that the property owner has done or has failed to do), as well as a range of other incidents.
 Common examples include when a convenience store fails to clean up a spill in an aisle, causing someone to slip, fall, and break their leg; or a hotel owner fails to repair a broken bathroom faucet, causing a hotel guest to cut his or her hand while staying there.
 Premises liability also includes things like animal or dog bites, injuries incurred at a swimming pool, injuries incurred due to dangerous conditions on the property, and more.

 Absent situations in which a landowner seeks to intentionally hurt someone, premises liability cases in Missouri are evaluated using negligence principles.
-This means that the injured party must prove that the owner or possessor of the premises was legally negligent.
+This means that the injured party’s premises liability attorney must prove that the owner or possessor of the premises was legally negligent.
 To determine whether a property owner is negligent is, unfortunately, more complicated than it might appear on the surface.
 Courts in Missouri have laid out a four-part test that can help in making this determination.
 First, did a duty or “duty of care” exist to protect against the injuries that occurred?
 Second, was there a breach of this duty?
 Third, was there sufficient causation—a link between the actions or inactions of the property owner, and the injury caused?
 And, finally, were there actual damages suffered—for example, was the injured party actually physically injured?
 Each element will be briefly explored in turn to shed light on premises liability cases in Missouri.

 The first, and usually most important, element in Missouri premises liability cases is whether the owner or possessor of the property owed a duty of care to the individual who has entered onto the property.
-Some attorneys refer to this issue as the “notice” requirement in slip and fall cases, because another way to phrase this question is to ask whether the owner had “notice” or should have had notice that something was wrong with his or her property.
+Some premises liability attorneys refer to this issue as the “notice” requirement in slip and fall cases, because another way to phrase this question is to ask whether the owner had “notice” or should have had notice that something was wrong with his or her property.

 A good way to understand the duty requirement of premises liability in Missouri is by looking at an example.
 For example, consider a circumstance in which you badly sprain your ankle by slipping on a puddle of spilled orange juice located next to a refrigerator in a grocery store.
 There are no cameras near the refrigerator, and there were no other customers or employees who witnessed the fall.
 Whether you will be able to fully recover for your injuries depends on whether the grocery store had a duty to clean up the spilled orange juice.
 The grocery store might argue, for example, at trial, that, although it is true that there was spilled orange juice in the aisle from an orange juice container in its refrigerator, the store lacked notice of this spill: that is, no employees saw the spill, and no one informed any of the store employees of the spill.
 Moreover, neither you nor the store can prove for how long the orange juice was on the floor: five minutes, half an hour, or even several hours.
 Because it lacked notice, and there is no way to tell for how long the orange juice was on the ground for, the grocery store did not have a duty to clean it up.

 Although this argument is unlikely to work for the grocery store, the result of this case would turn on whether the grocery store has exercised “reasonable care.”
-Reasonable care, in this case, investigates whether the grocery store was acting consistent with how other groceries stores might act in the same circumstance.
+Reasonable care, in this case, investigates whether the grocery store was acting consistent with how other groceryies stores might act in the same circumstance.
 For example, a court would ask whether it is reasonable that a grocery store might not patrol its aisles for spilled orange juice for many hours.
 Because the grocery store stated that it was unaware of for how long the spilled orange juice was on the ground, this suggests that the grocery store did not have employees monitoring its aisles for such incidents.
 A court will likely find that this type of behavior is not reasonable: that is, even though the grocery store lacked actual notice of the spilled orange juice, it should have known about the spilled orange juice by having employees patrol the aisles on a reasonably consistent basis.
-This means that the grocery store did have a duty to protect against the spilled orange juice, and, therefore, their failure to clean it up entitles you to pursue a claim against them.
+This means that the grocery store did have a duty to protect against the spilled orange juice, and, therefore, their failure to clean it up entitles your premises liability attorney to pursue a claim against them.

 What “reasonable care” means in the context of Missouri premises liability cases is, as perhaps is obvious, far from easy to determine.
 In general, courts apply seemingly common-sense principles to property owners based on the circumstances.
 For example, in a busy grocery store, it is reasonable to assume that food and drinks might fall on the floor frequently, and therefore that the store must often check to make sure its aisles are free from debris and spills (perhaps every few minutes or so).
 However, it is probably much less common for food and drinks to fall on the floor of the hallway of a small doctor’s office, and, therefore, it is probably reasonable for a doctor’s office to check for spills much less frequently (perhaps every few hours or so) than a grocery store.
 “Reasonable care” is a legal determination that lawyers, looking at previous cases, can help to shed light on, given the unique facts and circumstances of the slip and fall case at hand.